Design thinking and BPM defined

-If you’re reading this blog, you’re likely already familiar with the principles of, but in this particular context, the emphasis is on BPM’s power to enhance transparency.
+If you’re reading this blog, you’re likely already familiar with the principles of business process management, but in this particular context, the emphasis is on BPM’s power to enhance transparency.
 By revealing the way things are done at an organization, and comparing that with the way things should be done, BPM highlights the dependencies and relationships between people, process, and technology—and where those elements are ripe for improvement.

 Design thinking is also focused on improvement, but takes the end-user or customer experience as a starting point.
 Fundamentally, design thinking uses empathy to understand the way people feel about using a service or product, including where their frustrations lie, then builds on that knowledge to create improvements, with the ultimate goal of making customers’ lives and experiences better and more fulfilling.

-As we have discussed in a previous blog post on how to make use of, there are five key phases of design thinking:
+As we have discussed in a previous blog post on how to make use of design thinking to unleash your innovation, there are five key phases of design thinking:

 This is an ongoing, cyclical approach, with the practice of ‘design, test, and iterate’ at its center— that is, constantly creating and rapidly deploying prototypes or new ideas, then testing and reflecting on them, including through fast feedback from customers.
 Organizations therefore spend less time and resources any one idea, and yet have the capacity to quickly scale up any idea that has merit, and positive reactions from customers.

 The similarities to BPM are clear.
 Process improvement requires the same approach of identifying a challenge (like an inefficient process), generating the information needed to understand why the process is inefficient, implementing a possible solution, then measuring the effectiveness of that solution over time.
 Rinse and repeat!
 Merging the two disciplines essentially means using the insights gained through an effective BPM framework to feed into the design thinking process, and enhance customer-facing business processes.